-It is undisputable that the amending Regulation (EU) 2022/1121 of the IVD Regulation's transitional provisions adopted in January helped relieve the pressure from the IVD industry and helped progressing the transition to the IVDR: around 21% of today's total IVD market are already certified under the IVDR.
+It is undisputable that the amending Regulation (EU) 2022/1121 of the IVD Regulation's transitional provisions adopted in January brought significant relief and restored production and availability of IVDs to patients, laboratories and healthcare systems.
+It also supported the transition to the IVDR: around 21% of today's total IVD market are already certified under the IVDR.
 This represents a three-fold increase relative to July 2021.